fusor/restricted-network-operator-mirror/README.md

 ## TODO
 * There are quite a few shell commands that can probably be updated to use other ansible modules in order to work more smoothly
-* resolve_images needs to be test.
+* resolved_images usage needs to be tested.